tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Whenever you move to engage a foe first and then make a melee attack against it during the same turn, you deal +1d6 damage, hit or miss (champion: +2d8; epic: +4d10).

 **Quirk:** You like to start fights as much as you like to finish them.

 ---

+#### Face-Stomping Boots

+_Recharge 6+:_ When a foe you’re engaged with becomes staggered, you may automatically inflict 5 damage on them immediately (champion: 10 damage; epic: 25 damage).
+You don’t have to be the one who staggered them to trigger this item.

+**Quirk:** Hates bugs and other things that crawl.

+---